onflow/FlowYieldVaults/docs/01-hello-tidal.md

 - How to query comprehensive position information
 - The sophisticated DeFi Actions composition that powers the platform

-The TracerStrategy demonstrates the power of composable DeFi Actions, creating a self-balancing yield farming position that automatically optimizes returns while managing risk through intelligent rebalancing mechanisms.
+The Tracer Strategy demonstrates the power of composable DeFi Actions, creating a self-balancing yield farming position that automatically optimizes returns while managing risk through intelligent rebalancing mechanisms.

 Tidal represents a significant advancement in DeFi infrastructure, enabling complex yield strategies that were previously impossible to implement on-chain due to the limitations of traditional blockchain architectures.